Akashkanagaraj03/hpe-assignments/README.md

 ```

 2. Processes each sentence to:

-  a.
-Count the number of words in each sentence.
+   * Count the number of words in each sentence.

-  b.
-Identify the longest word in each sentence.
+   * Identify the longest word in each sentence.

-  c.
-Check if any word in the sentence is a palindrome (a word that reads the same backward and forward).
+   * Check if any word in the sentence is a palindrome (a word that reads the same backward and forward).

 3. Writes the results to a new file called sentence_analysis.txt with the following format: